 This Policy has been created to ensure compliance with the Department of Education's SEND Reforms, which addresses measures outlined in the Children and Families Act 2014.
 The Act includes changes to the support and services children and young people with special educational needs and disabilities will receive.
 These changes came into force on 1st September 2014.
-This policy has been created by the SENCOs in liaison with the Headteacher, SEN Governor, SLT and staff, with due regard to the input of parents and pupils with SEND.
+This policy has been created by the SENCO in liaison with the Inclusion Team, Headteacher, SEN Governor, Senior Leadership Team and staff, with due regard to the input of parents/carers and pupils with SEND.